 Medicare and Hospital Coverage: Observation Versus Inpatient Status

 One thing a Medicare beneficiary will (at some time(s) in their life) experience is a hospitalization.
 They must be sure they have not been the victim of an improper admission classification by a doctor.
 It is important because even though a hospital visit may be covered under Medicare, how it is classified will determine any subsequent benefits the patient may receive, including, but not limited to, care received in a skilled nursing facility.
-So if you get nothing out of this discussion, always remember to “Be Aware of Your Care!”
-You pocketbook, and your family, will thank you for it.
+So, if you get nothing out of this discussion, always remember to “Be Aware of Your Care!”
+Your pocketbook, and your family, will thank you for it.

 Emergency Hospitalization & Medicare Coverage

-So what happens when you are hospitalized in an emergency setting?
+So, what happens when you are hospitalized in an emergency setting?
 The attending physician will read the reports of the nurses on staff, along with any emergency personnel who attend to you, and decide how to proceed with your care.
 If he or she believes inpatient admission is necessary, they will sign an order admitting you into the hospital as an inpatient.
 If not, they will classify you as an outpatient or on “observation status”.
 How is the decision made?
 Well Medicare has a rule of thumb under its regulations to guide physicians on what is an appropriate classification.
 It is called the “two-midnight” rule.
 It states that if the physician forms a medical opinion that your care will require a stay at the hospital that crosses two midnights, or in other words, requires you to stay overnight at the hospital for two nights, an inpatient admission order is appropriate.
 However, the regulations do not say that if your care does cross two midnights that you are automatically admitted as inpatient.
 It simply is guidance for a physician when making that determination, and the regulations allow the physician to use other medical factors such as your medical history, the severity of the situation, and the risk for further damage to guide his or her decision in admitting you as an inpatient versus classification as an outpatient in observation status.

-So why is this important?
+Why is this important?
 If you are admitted as an inpatient, your care is billed under Medicare Part A, which pays for the visit minus a deductible.
 If you are admitted as an outpatient in observation status, your care is billed under Medicare Part B (assuming you pay for it), which pays for the visit minus a co-payment and a percentage of the costs incurred (although if you have supplemental insurance this cost will likely be picked up for you).
 But the key to the distinction lies not in which part of Medicare pays your bill(s), but to determine if you are covered for the time to be spent at a skilled nursing facility, which is often the next place a person visits after a hospitalization.
 You are allowed a benefit period of 100 days in a skilled nursing facility under Medicare should you need to enter one.
 But you do not have access to this benefit if you are hospitalized as a patient “in observation” status.
-You must have had a three-day inpatient hospitalization prior to entering a skilled nursing facility to qualify for the 100 day Medicare coverage benefit.
-These three days of hospital care commences from the date the physician signs the inpatient admission order, and does not include the day you are discharged from the hospital.
+You must have had a three-day inpatient hospitalization prior to entering a skilled nursing facility to qualify for the 100-day Medicare coverage benefit.
+These three days of hospital care commences from the date the physician signs the inpatient admission order and does not include the day you are discharged from the hospital.

 It is the exorbitant cost of a stay in a skilled nursing facility that is triggering Medicare to watch the hospital to ensure that patients are being admitted properly.
 Sometimes, a hospital, out of fear of an incorrect classification (and therefore no payment from Medicare), will reverse a physician’s inpatient admission decision and reclassify the person as an outpatient in observation status.
-This is why it is so important to know the admission classification.
+Therefore, it is so important to know the admission classification.
 If you or your loved one is classified in observation status, but know that a rehabilitation facility is in your future, you must ask the attending physician if you can be reclassified as an inpatient, and if not, what options you have to get coverage for a stay at a rehabilitation facility.
 As a side note Medicare requires hospitals to inform their patients on whether they have been placed in observation status and to sign a notice of disclosures stating such.
 Called the Medicare Outpatient Observation Notice (MOON), it states that you are in observation, why you are not inpatient, that your stay will be covered under Medicare Part B, any out-of-pocket costs you may incur during your stay at the hospital, and that any stay at a skilled nursing facility will not be covered under Medicare.
 If you do not receive this notice, find out why you did not get one.
 If you do not recall signing one, ask when the notice was signed and what condition you were in when you signed the notice.
 You must be alert and oriented when signing the MOON.
 In a similar fashion, a skilled nursing facility must alert you when you will be private paying for a facility and not receiving coverage for it under Medicare.

 It is critical to be aware of your care, as the financial consequences can be severe.
 If you or a loved one need assistance fighting an observation status classification or are unsure of how to deal with the hospital and Medicare moving forward, you need an experience Medicare appeal attorney on your side, and we are here to help you.